rinvex/laravel-bookings/README.md

 ## Considerations

-- Payments are out of scope for this package.
-- This package is for bookable resources, and has nothing to do with price plans and subscriptions.
+- **Rinvex Bookings** is for bookable resources, and has nothing to do with price plans and subscriptions.
 If you're looking for subscription management system, you may have to look at **[rinvex/subscriptions](https://github.com/rinvex/subscriptions).**
+- Payments and ordering are out of scope for **Rinvex Bookings**, so you've to take care of this yourself.
+Booking price is calculated by this package, so you may need to hook into the process or listen to saved bookings to issue invoice, or trigger payment process.
-- This package assumes that you've a bookable model that has at least `price` as a decimal field, and `unit` as a char field which accepts one of (h,d,w,m,y,u) representing (hour, day, week, month, year, use) respectively.
-But anyway even if you don't have these fields, **Rinvex Bookings** behaves agnostically since you've to define such behaviour and functionality yourself.
-You can extend package's functionality to add features like: minimum and maximum booking length, early and late booking limit, and many more, but this is out of scope for the package and up to your implementation actually.
+- **Rinvex Bookings** assumes that your resource model has at least three fields, `price` as a decimal field, `unit` as a char field which accepts one of (m,h,d) representing (minute, hour, day) respectively, and lastly `offservice` as a JSON field including array of blocked times (unbookable / out of service).
+- You may extend **Rinvex Bookings** functionality to add features like: minimum and maximum booking length, early and late booking limit, and many more.
+These features may be supported natively sometime in the future.

 ## Installation